TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ```

 ## Overview
 We are given nothing but this challenge description, containing the level ID for a Geometry Dash level.
-Geometry Dash is a 2D musical plattformer which I so happened to already have installed, so I took a quick look at the level.
+Geometry Dash is a 2D musical platformer game which I so happened to already have installed, so I took a quick look at the level.
 This was the title and description.

 ![Description](description.png)